3.5 Applicants and participants under 18

 - participation in counselling

-- participation in the Learning Earning and Parenting Program (LEAP) (see Directive 8.2: LEAP for more information)
+- participation in education or employment focused programming such as the Learning Earning and Parenting Program (LEAP) (see Directive 8.2: LEAP for more information)

 The Administrator must appoint a trustee for all recipients under the age of 18.
 Assistance is paid to the trustee on behalf of the recipient (see Directive 3.6: Trusteeship for more information).